Mizzen-Mast/FoundationalPrinciplesofSecurity/README.md

 3. Resource Encapsulation
  - Resource Encapsolution is the enclosing of resourses inside of a container with the express intent of restricting the use of that resource to be used only in the intended manner.
 4. Least Privilege
+ - Least Privilege is giving the least amount of access required to do the job.
 5. Modularity
 6. Layering
 7. Abstraction